Ofektom/event360/FACEBOOK_APP_REVIEW_GUIDE.md

 2. **Instructions for Reviewers:**
    ```
    To test this feature:
-   1. Log in to Event360 with a Facebook account
+   1. Log in to Gbedoo with a Facebook account
    2. Create an event or go to an existing event
    3. Navigate to "Send Invitations"
    4. Click "Import Facebook Friends"